Community-led development "The Apache Way"

-A listing of various helpful information about Apache® trademarks, including links to some generally helpful information about trademarks in open source.
+A listing of various helpful information about Apache® trademarks, including links to some general information about trademarks in open source.
 The ASF considers the names of all Apache projects and software products to be trademarks of the ASF.

 This is a site map with links to all Apache Software Foundation (ASF) trademark documents, categorized by audience - i.e. are you an Apache PMC member or committer working within an Apache project, or are you a user, new contributor, software vendor, or third party?